resema/Notepad/_posts/2017-09-12-machine-learning-for-software-developer.md

   - Unaggregated data (better to have atomic data)
   - Data with labels
 - Feedback loop
-  - Prediction of algorithm has value or not
+  - **Prediction** of algorithm has value or not
-  - Controlling of estimation
+  - **Controlling** of estimation
   - Adapt the model

+### Process Steps for Supervised Learning
+Check follow-along.ipynb file.

+- Domain knowledge and data
+- Data preparation, clearing and correction
+- Feature engineering
+- Validation methodology
+- Training and model building
+  - Hyperparams optimize
+- Ensembling (Combine multiple algorithms)
+- Prediction

+#### Feature Engineering
+Needs a lot of domain knowledge to create set of features.
+Has a big impact on performance.
+A neural network handles the feature generation by itself.

+Possible steps:
+- Extraction
+- Construction
+- Selection

 ## Algorithms

 ### Extreme Gradient Boosting